AP Psychology

 AP Psychology Syllabus

 Throughout the course, students will explore major topics such as the biological bases of behavior, cognition, learning, development, personality, social psychology, and mental and physical health.
-They’ll also become familiar with the important studies and theories that have shaped the field of psychology over time.
+They’ll also become familiar with the key studies and theories that have shaped psychology over time.

 In addition to building content knowledge, students will develop essential academic skills that will serve them well beyond the AP exam.
 A key part of this course is helping students grow as learners by encouraging them to analyze their own progress through tools like My AP Classroom.
 They’ll gain experience applying psychological concepts, interpreting data, evaluating claims, and using research methods—just as they would in a college-level psychology course.